"A liFe behind bars" returning to pittsburgh AT Carnegie stage

 Dan Ruth is an Actor, Writer, Director and Performance Artist who has called New York City his home since 1993.
 After years of working in the New York City restaurant/bar industry, Mr. Ruth has returned to his performance career with the autobiographical A Life Behind Bars, his latest biting & funny original solo work.
-Ruth is bringing A Life Behind Bars to City Winery in Soho on April 1st.
+Ruth is bringing A Life Behind Bars back to the Steel City after three sell-out performances at Carnegie Stage in February of 2019 and a sell-out performance at City Winery in New York City in April.

 A Life Behind Bars is a dark roller coaster comedy bar crawl.
 Through gritty storytelling, Ruth shares dark comic monologues, interwoven with characters he's encountered while working and drinking in the bars and dives of pre-Rudy Giuliani NYC.
 A Life Behind Bars is directed by Bistro Award and multi-MAC Award winning performer-producer-director, Tanya Moberly.
 A Life Behind Bars will be presented at City Winery 155 Varick Street, NYC on April 1st at 8PM (ticket link in navigation bar).